laobaixing/Data_Science_Pipeline/README.md

 ## Room for Improvement

 Room for improvement:
-- Upload requirement.text to help the installation
+- Upload requirement.txt to help the installation
 - upload the XGBoost code for Luigi
 - Upload the ARIMA code for Luigi
 - Upload the LSTM code for Luigi